ygorcosta/wedeploy.com/node/electric/src/pages/docs/intro/api-clients/index.md

 This library is compatible with all major browsers (Chrome, Firefox, Safari, Edge, and IE10+) as well as [React Native](https://facebook.github.io/react-native/) and [React VR](https://facebook.github.io/react-vr/).

 The API calls are the same in all JavaScript environments.

+##### Source Code

+All our SDKs are available as open source projects.
+You can check the source code of this [library on GitHub](https://github.com/wedeploy/wedeploy-sdk-js).

 </article>